Miikatu/voronoi-diagram-c/README.md

-# Procedual image generation with C
+# Procedural image generation with C
 This program generates a random ![Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) in a ppm format.